DuyNguyen1879/http2benchmark/README.md

 # Test Targets

-The following test targets are benchmarked by default
+The following test targets are benchmarked by default.
+You can override these using the the new [`/opt/benchmark.ini`](#benchmarkini-settings-file) settings file ovrride method.

 * `1kstatic.html` - 1kb static html file
 * `1kgzip-static.html` - 1kb static html file that has been gzip pre-compressed (leverage nginx [gzip_static](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html#gzip_static) directive)